Exploring the companies and Ponzi schemes of a 1920s fake oilman.

-Hog Creek Carruth Oil Company was one of several Texas exploration companies created by the ambitious Carruth, who gained fame and a name when he claimed to have discovered the giant Desdemona oilfield.
+Hog Creek Carruth Oil Company was one of several Texas exploration companies created by Carruth, who gained his nickname after falsely claiming to have discovered the giant Desdemona oilfield at Hogg Creek.

 Located along Hog Creek and once called Hogtown, abundant oil production caused Desdemona to boom — and speculators to swarm.
 As it revelled in its newfound wealth, the town earned a nasty reputation.
 Texas Rangers had to intervene to keep order.
 Carruth’s relentless self-promotion and exuberant claims about the discovery soon earned him the “Hog Creek” Carruth moniker.

 “The tiny peanut-farming hamlet of Desdemona in Eastland County was transformed when oil was struck in 1918,” notes the Texas State Library and Archives Commission.
 “Tents and shacks sprang up all around the town to house speculators and workers who flocked to the area, and the population grew from 340 to 16,000 almost overnight.”

 A contemporary account of the boom reported, “tales of Hogtown during the wicked oil days are too lurid for these pages, but we can say that its debauchery might be so well remembered because so much of it supposedly took place in broad daylight and sometimes not in private.”

 Similar Texas drilling booms were taking place in Burkburnett along the Red River and in nearby Ranger, where the “Roaring Ranger” of October 1917 was Eastland County’s first gusher.
 Read more in Pump Jack Capital of Texas.